hojahoja/Gem-Poacher/documentation/testing.md

 All the checked functionality in [requirements specification](requirements_specification.md) has been tested and verified to be functional with manual testing.

+## Linting and type hints

+While linting and type hinting are not tests per se both of these together help with keeping the integrity of the code up.
+Almost all the code is type hinted which together with the IDE's pylint plugin warns about incorrectly used variables on the fly.

+### Pylint exceptions

+No "reasonable" pylint Errors are left out.
+One pylint: disable comment was used in the main script file because pylint keeps incorrectly warning about import order.
+The two rows of code above the imports are there for a reason which is a scenario the given pylint spec doesn't seem to take into consideration.
+Another.
+Pylint disable is used inside the config manager.
+Pylint warns about using too generalized Exception handling however the Exception is being passed down to an exception handler method which goes over common exceptions with specified ways of handling them.
+Exceptions that are not part of the exception handler are raised again so there are no issues with too generalized Exception handling, however, pylint doesn't know this.

 ## Issues

 The configuration file is somewhat lacking and some of the options inside the configuration do not